sks-99/WebCrawler/README.md

 2. in main(), choose whether you would like All Google Results or Google News results by passing their respective function into parse_webpage

 ## TO-DOs:
-- come up with our own search terms (i.e., replace placeholders and generate the actual articles for the dataset)